 - It is not profitable or practical for the farms to allow the calves to stay with their mother so they are taken away shortly after the birth.
 Standard practice in Australia is that the calves are taken within 12 hours of the birth.

 - The male calves (approximately 50% of births), and many of the females known as bobby calves, are either killed on the farm or are sent to slaughter, mostly within 5 days of their birth.

 - At the time of the report, the number of these calves killed each year in Australia was approximately 800,000.
 This will increase as demand for dairy products increase.

 - There is strong evidence that separating the mother and calf is very stressful for them.
 Mother cows are known to bellow day and night in search of their calf.
-Also see for example evidence on animals emotions of joy, fear, love, despair, and grief.
+For evidence of that animals experience joy, fear, love, despair, and grief see the American Institute of Biological Sciences report.
 See report findings here

 - On average a dairy cow is no longer viable after 7 or 8 years so is sent to slaughter.
 Her lifespan would normally be around 20 years.